Mont Orel

 Notes

 I prefer hiking in this direction.
-It's a steep climb to the summit.
-The path along the scree slope is easier to find in this direction.
+It’s a steep climb to the summit.
+The path running alongside the scree slope is easier to find this way.
 The descent is gentler and more peaceful.

 Worth a visit

 You will find a cylindrical metal tower at Mont Orel.
-There are others on other peaks (Guillaume, Pic du Morgon).
+There are similar towers on other peaks (Guillaume, Pic du Morgon).

-On the way back, 3 km from the Col de la Cloche, you will see a sign for Les Florins.
-Leave your car at the side of the road and walk (10 minutes).
-Behind the restored chapel is an abandoned hamlet.
-It's paradise in summer, but you realise that it must have been hell to survive there.
-If you sneak up the river running alongside the hamlet, you'll come to a superb waterfall with a built-in mist spray.
+On the way back, 3km from the Col de la Cloche, you’ll see a sign for Les Florins.
+Leave your car at the side of the road and walk there (a 10-minute walk).
+Behind the restored chapel lies an abandoned hamlet.
+It’s paradise in summer, but you realise it must have been hell just to survive.
+If you make your way up the river running alongside the hamlet, you’ll come to a superb waterfall with a built-in mist spray.

 Reviews and comments